Aaaannnd WE’RE BACK! Yesss! I have electricity again! :D Life is good.

 - 1 10 oz. box frozen spinach ($1.25)

 - Dice the onion and mince the garlic.
-Cook both in a large pot along with the olive oil over medium-low heat until they are soft and transparent (about 5 minutes).
+Cook both in a large pot along with the olive oil over medium-low heat until they are soft and translucent (about 5 minutes).

-- Add the can of tomato sauce, the can of crushed (or diced) tomatoes, and one can full of water to the pot.
+- Add the can of tomato sauce, the can of crushed (or diced) tomatoes, and vegetable broth to the pot.
 Add the basil, oregano, a healthy dose of freshly cracked pepper, and stir to combine.
 Increase the heat to medium-high and bring up to a simmer (about 10 minutes).

 - Add the frozen tortellini and frozen spinach (no need to thaw either one).
 Cook over medium-high heat, stirring occasionally to break up the frozen spinach.
 Cook until the heated through, the spinach has completely incorporated, and the tortellini is tender (about 10 minutes).
-Season to taste with salt – I used 2 teaspoons.
+Season to taste with salt, if needed.

 Step By Step Photos